 When it comes to eco-friendly periods, DivaCup is arguably the industry leader.
 Sold in at least 21 countries, with countless awards and accolades, this reusable menstrual cup has been around since 2003 and is tried and tested for menstrual management.

-- Can be used for up to 12 hours with leak-free protection for most
+Highlights: Made of medical-grade silicone.
+Can be used for up to 12 hours with leak-free protection for most.
+Could be used for up to a decade if properly cared for.

 |Country of Origin:||Canada|